 Angel’s Landing is a dream for adrenaline junkies.
-With sheer drop offs on both sides of the trail at one point, and nothing but a chain to hang onto, it’s the trail for those with sure-footing and calm nerves.
+With sheer drop offs on both sides of the trail and nothing but a chain to hang onto, it’s a trail for those with sure-footing and calm nerves.

 The view is better

 Without doing much research, you may see pictures of the view from Angel’s Landing and decide that’s your hike.
 Angel’s Landing, after all, got its name because people say its so high only angels can land on it.

 Observation Point is over 730 feet higher than Angel’s Landing!
 From the top, you’re actually looking down on Angel’s Landing with a view which stretches far beyond it.
 Observation Point also sits at the very top of the canyon, whereas Angel’s Landing is situated down amongst the canyon walls

 The way I think of it, if you hike to Observation Point, you get the view from Angel’s Landing, plus a view of Angel’s Landing.

 Observation Point is a little less popular than Angel’s Landing, and therefore less crowded.
 Fewer people hike Observation Point because it’s longer than Angel’s Landing, has a steeper elevation gain, and because it does not have the same level of name recognition.

 As more and more people post about their ‘daring’ and ‘exhilarating’ Angel’s Landing hike, it has become somewhat of a bucket list experience for adventure seekers.
 One one hand, the increased fame of this hike is great for bringing tourism to Utah and Zion National Park in particular.
 However, Angel’s Landing is so popular now lines of people form at certain sections of the trail.